 Click Play to See This Recipe Come Together

-Rim the glass with salt by running a lime wedge around the rim and then dipping it into a shallow dish containing salt.
+Rim a tall glass with salt by running a lime wedge around the rim and then dipping it into a shallow dish of salt.

 Pour the grenadine into the glass.
 Some can run down the side inside the glass as that will enhance the blend of colors.

-Pour contents into the prepared glass and stir gently just to begin to have the colors mix a bit.
+Pour the contents of the blender into the prepared glass and stir slightly so the colors begin to mix.

-Garnish the cocktail with the lime wheel or a mixture of seasonal fruits.
+Garnish a lime wheel or a mixture of seasonal fruits.

-If you don't have triple sec handy, you can substitute any orange liqueur, including Grand Marnier or Cointreau.
-If you have no orange liqueur at all available, swap an equal amount of orange juice concentrate.
+- If you don't have triple sec handy, you can substitute another orange liqueur, including Grand Marnier or orange curaçao.